OBS Tips

 If you'd like to make the image clearer, right click your Display Capture, hover over "Scale Filtering", and choose one.
 "Area" looks clean and sharp, but some may not like the harsh pixels.
 "Bicubic" is sharper than default and smoother than Area, but can add gross artifacts.

-# Audio Capture
+Audio Capture

-If you're recording your runs, there might be times you want to have other audio playing on your computer that you might not want in your recordings.
-To isolate your game's audio, right click in the "Sources" window, hover over "Add", and add "Application Audio Capture".
-Double click it, and select your game.
+To add it, right click in the "Sources" window, hover over "Add", and add specifically "Application Audio Output Capture".
+Then double click it in your sources, and select your game.
 You can now mute your desktop audio and only have the audio from your game, allowing you to listen to music, talk to someone, or anything else without it being heard in the recording.
-Make sure it's working each time you begin recording a run you care about.
-It's been known to unpredictably not capture audio, with re-selecting the game fixing it.
+Make sure to test it our carefully before doing any serious runs.

-If you'd like, you can have more control by managing this with audio tracks.
+If you'd like, you can have more control by utilizing multiple audio tracks.
 Click "Settings", "Output", "Recording", and here you can add more audio tracks.
 These allow you to record a video with several isolated audio tracks that you can record different things to.
 Select how many you want, apply, and close the settings.
-Click the 3 dots of anything in the audio mixer, then "Advanced Audio Properties".
+Right click the top bar of the "Audio Mixer" section, then click "Advanced Audio Properties".
 This is where you can assign what audio sources get recorded to what tracks.
-If you don't have a use for this, you don't really need to set it up.
+If you're streaming and recording, you can do a setup like the game goes to track 1, and your mic to track 2, making it easy to have only the gameplay audio, and then you have your mic audio separated if you want to do something with it later.
+If you don't have a use for this, you don't need to set it up.
 You can just manage mixing everything on 1 track.

-# LiveSplit
+LiveSplit

-The default size of the LiveSplit timer isn't tall enough to fill most screens, and many will stretch it in OBS to fit.
+The default size of the LiveSplit timer isn't tall enough to fill most screens, and many will stretch the capture of it in OBS to fit.
 A better solution is to resize the LiveSplit window to reach the top and bottom of your display by dragging the bottom right corner, making it look much clearer in OBS.
 If you already changed its size in OBS, right click it, hover over "Transform", and click "Reset Transform".